sammuelyee/docs/_tutorials/named_maps.md

 ### 3.2 Advanced named map
 To create a more advanced version that has a basemap and interactivity on the data layer, we will use createLayer along with the Leaflet library similar to what was done in the [second Map Academy lesson](http://academy.cartodb.com/courses/03-cartodbjs-ground-up/lesson-2.html) on CartoDB.js.

-This is the suggested way to use named maps because the maps are instantiated on the fly so you do not need to worry about the temporal URLs.
+This is the recommended way to use named maps because the maps are instantiated on the fly so you do not need to worry about the temporal URLs.

 To get started, start with the [HTML template](https://raw.githubusercontent.com/CartoDB/docs/master/templates/named-maps-template.html) again, and place the following code between the `<script>` tags: